 Although Govinda understands dance and is more mature in his approach to his art than Veda, he lacks the courage to pursue his dream of being a professional dancer and teacher.
 With his parents forcing him to curtail his dancing, Govinda must decide for himself what his future will be.

 A Time To Dance is another brilliant novel by Padma Venkatraman.
-In this novel, Venkatraman explores a number of themes, those of loss, identity, the resilience of people to overcome tragedy and the power of art -(in this case, Bharatanatyam dance) to transform lives.
+In this novel, Venkatraman explores a number of themes, those of loss, identity, the resilience of people to overcome tragedy and the power of art, in this case, Bharatanatyam dance, to transform lives.

 Venkatraman tells Veda's story in free verse that captures the physical and emotional pain Veda experiences from her accident as well as the joy of dancing and the uncertainty and exhilaration of a blossoming first love.
 Each poem has a title that captures the essence of the verse.

 It is especially the last two themes that Venkatraman explores in-depth.
-The purpose of art whether it be music or dance to reach out to others and to allow the performer to express his or her own feelings is important and can sometimes be forgotten due to competitions and the desire to win.
+The purpose of art whether it be music or dance to reach out to others and to allow the performer to express his or her own feelings is important and can sometimes be forgotten during competitions and the desire to win.
 Veda wants to work to regain as much of her dancing skills as possible - to be able to do the exotic poses and to awe her audience.
 However, now she knows she has certain limitations because of her artificial leg.
 At first she angrily rebels against her body's new limitations.
 But Govinda admonishes her for viewing dancing in this manner.
 He points out that Dhanam akka's body has limitations due to her advanced age, but this does not mean she is not a good dancer.

 "You think because she's older and less flexible